molaupi/ddproseminar/Vortrag/notes/notes.md

 	- The developer can see that a cycle is created in a tree pointer structure
 	- The CEC states this cycle as the exact reason for the crash
 	- The developer now has detailled knowledge over the error and knows to work on the way the RTL tree is handled

+# Conclusion
+	- Delta Debugging is an extremely abstract concept
+		- advantageous because it can be applied to a variety of use cases
+		- disadvantageous because a lot of work needs to be put into concretizing the concepts before the algorithms can actually be used
+	- DD often acts as the base idea to a solution for a specific problem and is tweaked and adapted to that specific problem